Roopa-KR/Netflix-Data-Analysis/README.md

 This project analyzes the dataset across genres, popularity, votes, and release trends.

-📁 Dataset Overview

-Your dataset contains the following columns:
+dataset contains the following columns:

 Column Name	Description
 Release_Date	Date when the movie was released